Arcadio-Buendia/seventeen/Questions.md

  ----------------------------------------------------------------------

- - **Write a program to take the marks obtained in math by 5 students and show the average of these marks.**
+1. **Write a program to take the marks obtained in math by 5 students and show the average of these marks.**[Solution](https://github.com/Arcadio-Buendia/seventeen/blob/main/while/average_of_5.cpp)
  ```
  Sample output
  Enter the math scores of 5 students seperated by space: 90 99 76 21 43
  The average of marks is: 65.8
  ```
- **Write a program to take the marks obtained in math for an arbitary number of students and show their average.**
+2. **Write a program to take the marks obtained in math for an arbitary number of students and show their average.**[Hint](https://github.com/Arcadio-Buendia/seventeen/blob/main/while/lot_of_input.cpp)
  ```
  Enter math scores for you students, seperated by space: 21 32 43 54 65 76 87
  The average of their marks is:54
  ```

- - **WAP to print the reverse of a user given number.**
+3. **WAP to print the reverse of a user given number.** [Incomplete Solution](https://github.com/Arcadio-Buendia/seventeen/blob/main/while/rev_digits.cpp)
  ```
  Sample output
  Enter a number to find it's reverse: 9984
  The reverse of 9984 is: 4899
  ```

- - **The following code is supposed to give the area of a rectangle, if it's length matches a certain criteria.
+4. **The following code is supposed to give the area of a rectangle, if it's length matches a certain criteria.
 But it doesn't work,correct it.**
  ```
  ++#include<iostream>
  using namespace std;